amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 9\.
 Build, tag and push the monolith image to the monolith ECR repository.

-Use the tag "noiridium" instead of "latest".
+Use the tag `noiridium` instead of "latest".
 This is a best practice because it makes the specific deployment unique and easily referenceable.

 <pre>
 $ docker build -t monolith:noiridium .